IvS-KULeuven/IvSPythonRepository/readme.txt

 Documentation
 -------------

-* You can online documentation at https://ivs-kuleuven.github.io/IvSPythonRepository/index.html
+* You can read online documentation at https://ivs-kuleuven.github.io/IvSPythonRepository/index.html

-* The repository also comes ready to produce local documentation, instructions can be found below.
+*(Recommended) The repository also comes ready to produce local documentation, instructions can be found below.

 Installation
 ------------